Managing long-term health conditions during the coronavirus pandemic

 Coronavirus can make anyone ill but people with certain long-term health conditions maybe at greater risk of becoming seriously ill from coronavirus.
 If you have a long-term health condition it is important to follow government advice to reduce your chances of catching the virus.

 If you take medication for your long-term condition, make sure you are regularly taking it at the right time, and that you’re taking it in the right way.
 Speak to your pharmacist if you need help and guidance with your medication.
-Our pharmacies are open, even during lockdowns to ensure you have access to your medication and any advice needed.
 If you have medication like inhalers, make sure you take them with you when you leave the house for daily exercise or shopping trips for essentials.

 It’s good to get into the habit of checking your medication regularly to make sure you have enough and don’t run out.
 You can use our LloydsDirect online repeat prescription service for dispensing NHS prescriptions; you can order your prescription online and have it delivered to your door for free*.
 Or there's our in-store repeat prescription service.